 When evaluating who will be a good fit to join the BSI team, we place a high level of emphasis on intelligence, technical knowledge, and work ethic.
 But the first prerequisite is Character.
 All BSI associates are expected to adhere to our Code of Ethics:

-Spend every dollar like it’s coming out of your pocket.
+Spend every dollar like it’s coming out of your own pocket.

-- Never act out of anger or vindictiveness.
+Never act out of anger or vindictiveness.
 Be fair even when you don't feel like it.